 Chapter 1: This Creaking Floor and All the Ceilings Below

-with Bart Lunenburg joined by David Bennewith, Lieke Hettinga, Kooperative für Darstellungspolitik, Christian Nyampeta, Falke Pisano & Riet Wijnen, Bart Seidel (Gilde Utrecht), Deborah Sielert, Het Utrechts Archief, Siobhan Wall, Merel Zwarts, and more!
+with Bart Lunenburg joined by David Bennewith, Lieke Hettinga, Kooperative für Darstellungspolitik, Christian Nyampeta, Falke Pisano & Riet Wijnen, Deborah Sielert, Het Utrechts Archief, Siobhan Wall, Merel Zwarts, and more!

-Chapter 2: The irresistable shade of the vine,
+Chapter 2: The irresistible shade of the vine

 with Jumana Emil Abboud joined by The Black Archives, Blackbird coffee & vintage, Karen Ebert, Lisa Eksteen, Rien Goené, Yvette Goené, Aetzel Griffioen, Ienke Kastelein, De Plaatsmaker, Lisanne Ruim, and more!